Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 The insert sheets and labels must be written in Chinese; other languages are for reference only.
 They must also carry the special signs for narcotic drugs, psychotropics, toxic medicines, radioactive medicines, medicines for external use or over-the-counter drugs, where applicable.

-The packaging materials and containers having direct contact with the drugs must be registered with local FDAs, suitable for use with the drug in question and good for human health and safety.
-Such packaging materials and containers are reviewed by the CFDA or local FDAs when the manufacturer applies for the drug’s marketing authorisation.
+Since December 2017, the packaging materials and containers having direct contact with the drugs in classes 2.2, 2.3, 2.4, 3, 4 and 5 must be registered with an online registration platform set up by the CNDA.
+Such packaging materials and containers are reviewed by the CNDA or local DAs when the manufacturer applies for the drug’s marketing authorisation.

 How is the promotion of off-label use regulated?

-Off-label promotion is prohibited and is primarily enforced by the CFDA, the State Administration of Industry and Commerce and their respective local counterparts.
-The administrative penalties imposed by enforcement authorities may range from an order to suspend the sale of products to an order to cease off-label promotion and monetary fines of between one and five times the advertising costs.
-In addition, the local counterparts of the National Health and Family Planning Commission will likely hold the physicians responsible where harmful or adverse incidents result from off-label use.
+Off-label promotion is prohibited and is primarily enforced by the State Administration for Market Regulation and their respective local counterparts.
+The administrative penalties imposed by enforcement authorities may range from an order to suspend the sale of products to an order to cease off-label promotion, monetary fines of between one and five times the advertising costs or revocation of business licence and advertising approval and, in serious case, debarment from any advertising application for one year.
+In addition, the local counterparts of the National Health Commission will likely hold the physicians responsible where harmful or adverse incidents result from off-label use.
 Nevertheless, off-label promotion and use are not targets for active government enforcement in China.

 Relations with healthcare professionals